xanlorimer/portfolio/projects/DPR214/TestScores/README.md

 Test scores app...

 ### About
-A simple app for keeping track of test scores.
-Don't actually use this; data will not persist across reloads.
+A simple app for keeping track of test scores, just for show.
+Don't actually use this for anything important; data will not persist across page reloads.

 ### To do
 - [x] displayResults() calculates avg score and highest score from arrays and displays